My Toolbox

 Wireframes, Style Guides, Components

-This work is currently done in Figma, but I have used all the tools over my time comping ideas up and I am not above writing on the back of a napkin.
+I use AI when possible to get me started.
+At some point, the work needs to be my own.
+That work is currently done in Figma (and yes, they too have great AI features too), but I have used all the tools over my time comping ideas up and I am not above writing on the back of a napkin.